 Segmentation helps to generate personalized emails for outreach.

 Generic email addresses of media outlets usually don’t work well.
-They are email stuffed and the chances of your email to be read are significantly low.
+They are email stuffed and the chances of your email being read are significantly low.

 Hence the better approach is to target specific journalists.
 This, in turn, helps to develop a relationship with writers.